firedev/firedev.github.io/_posts/2015-06-30-lazy-image-creation-with-carrierwave.md

 Okay now it's time to make a route.
 Fortunately we can use constraints to make matters easier for everybody.
-Rails doesn't have to think how to parse it and writing rule is really simple:
+Rails doesn't have to think how to parse it and here is what I came up with:

 ```ruby
 # config/routes.rb